Dyed pasta has entered our lives.

 - Once your dyed pasta is completed, you can string them as beads, glue them in collages, or decorate playdough creations with them.

 P.S.
-This works great for dyed rice as well!
+This pasta dyeing technique works great to dye rice as well!

-We spread them out to dry overnight, then sorted them into jars.
+We spread the dyed pasta out to dry overnight, then sorted them into jars.